Do you want to know the No. 1 mistake I made when I was a new copywriter?

 And that worried me.
 If I’m so dang uncreative as to dream the same dream as everyone else, doesn’t that work against me?
 Don’t my nighttime scribblings make me less respectful/professional/downright useful during the day?

-I say, no. The thing is, I’ve discovered you can put those skills to work for you instead.
+I say, no. The thing is, I’ve discovered you can put those fiction skills to work for you instead.
 And here’s how.

 In fact, most writing skills are transferable to other kinds of writing.